slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "When I was a little kid, I was really scared of the dark.
 But then I came to understand, dark just means the absense of photons in the visible wavelenght - 400 to 700 nanometers.
 Then I thought, well, it's really silly to be afraid of a lack of photons.
 Then I wasn't afraid of the dark anymore after that."
 -- Elon Musk*

+> *"Any sufficiently advanced technology is indistinguishable from magic."
+-- Arthur C. Clarke*

+> *"Man is the best computer we can put aboard a spacecraft ...and the only one that can be mass produced with unskilled labor."
+-- Wernher von Braun*

 <!--
 ---
 ## On design